Loading…

 If your first character isn't clicking by hour 5, start a second one before hour 20.
 Kristala's 32-trait creator with 1,632+ possible combinations affects early stat ceilings, not just appearance.
 The earlier you figure out your character isn't built right, the less total time it costs you.

-Q: What are Ellarial Fonts in Kristala?
-A: Ellarial Fonts are upgrade hubs found throughout the game.
+What are Ellarial Fonts in Kristala?
+Ellarial Fonts are upgrade hubs found throughout the game.
 At each Font you can spend progression currency on core stats, new spells, Feline Skill tree nodes (which unlock parkour abilities), and fast travel.
 They also function as checkpoints and respawn points.

-Q: How long is Kristala?
-A: The main story takes roughly 20–30 hours on a first playthrough.
+How long is Kristala?
+The main story takes roughly 20-30 hours on a first playthrough.
 Completion time varies heavily based on how much optional dungeon content you explore, how much time you spend with the parkour traversal system, and how much you experiment with the six magic schools.

-Q: Can you respec in Kristala?
-A: There's no traditional full respec.
+Can you respec in Kristala?
+There's no traditional full respec.
 Your clan determines starting magic school and initial attribute distribution, but Ellarial Fonts let you redirect stat investment incrementally as you progress.
 Starting a new character from the 32-trait creator is the cleanest way to try a fundamentally different build.